Graduate Student Handbook: Registration

 - International students (on F1 or J1 visas) may take summer term as a vacation term and may be permitted to register on a part-time basis in summer without jeopardizing their visa status.
 Visa requirements are independent of GTA/GRA requirements.

 - If students plan to be away from campus for a large part of the summer and, therefore, are not eligible to register as a full time student cannot hold GRA/GTA positions.
 They might be eligible to be hired as an hourly employee.
-Note that hourly employees are very limited in the number of hours that they are allowed to work.
+Note that hourly employees are very limited in the number of hours that they can work.

 Change Course Grade Basis